 RELATED: Stimulus Check FAQs

 How to Track the Status of Your COVID-19 Stimulus Check

-Millions of Americans have already gotten their stimulus payments deposited into their bank accounts.
+Millions of Americans will get their stimulus payments deposited into their bank accounts.
 However, the IRS has been experiencing some system glitches since the rollout of the “check stimulus status” tool due to the quick launch and high volume of users.
 Please be patient and check back again if you find you cannot access your stimulus payment status.

 You can check the status of your stimulus money online using the “Get My Payment” tool provided by the IRS.
 Here’s what to do:

 - Visit the Get My Paymentwebpage and click on the blue button that says “Get My Payment.”

 - On the next page, you will see a notification message about authorized use.
 Click the blue “OK” button.